You are currently viewing Generosity

 Almsgiving gives us a chance to minister to Jesus in His beloved poor.
 Jesus tells us, “The measure you measure with will be measured back to you.”
 (Mt 7:2) Almsgiving requires us to trust God that we have enough for ourselves and enough to help others.
 Almsgiving on a regular basis helps us to cultivate a spirit of generosity which moves us from worrying about our possessions to gratitude for our blessings.

 Once we break free of being possessed by our possessions, something amazing happens – we appreciate everything around us.
+For example, I lost my favorite Crabapple tree to an early frost one year, but I always smile when I see the neighbor’s tree in bloom every spring because it is so beautiful.
 I can take walks and notice the gardens my neighbors have and appreciate their beauty without having to do all that weeding.
-I lost my favorite Crabapple tree to an early frost one year, but I always smile when I see the neighbor’s tree in bloom every spring because it is so beautiful.
-I can’t sing, but listening to the beautiful voices of our choir profoundly touches my soul.
-This in turn enhances my prayer life, my sense of peace, my joy.
-I open myself to the greatest possession of all: possessing God and being possessed by Him.
+I can’t sing well, but listening to the beautiful voices of our choir profoundly touches my soul.

 Leave a Reply